NixOS/rfcs/rfcs/0000-feature-parameter-names.md

-4. If upstream build features and build dependencies do not map one-to-one, then one `with` feature parameter SHOULD be added for every build dependecy and one `enable` feature SHOULD be added for every upstream build feature intended to be exposed, and necessary assertions MUST be added.
+4. If upstream build features and build dependencies do not map one-to-one, then one `with` feature parameter SHOULD be added for every build dependecy and one `enable` feature SHOULD be added for every upstream build feature intended to be optional.
+Assertions to preclude incoherent feature configurations MAY be added.

 5. These rules are to be enforced by static code analyse linter.
 Since no static code analyzis is perfect, it shall have support for inhibiting